 UCSF Hellman Fellows Program: Funded by the Hellman Fellows Fund

 The purpose of the Hellman Fellows Program is to provide short-term support for outstanding faculty at the assistant professor level whose work shows originality and promise of distinction, and to assist promising young faculty at the point at which start-up funds have been exhausted and before their research qualifies for other external support.
-Contact Louise Hendrickson, Project Associate, at 415.476.9179.
+Contact Kelsey Chen, Project Coordinator at 415.502.4400

 Call for applications goes out every February via the Limited Submissions listserv.
-To subscribe to the listserv, please contact: Sarah Nelson to be added.
+To subscribe to the listserv, please contact: Lisa Howard to be added.